gradientspace/frame3SharpSampleApp/README.md

 The Frame3 framework is configured in the **VRSampleSceneConfig.cs** script, and the Cockpit (HUD UI, controller behaviors) is configured in **SetupBasicVRCockpit.cs**.

-Several of the scenes have existing 3D objects in them.
-These are converted into Frame3 *SceneObject*s at the bottom of  VRSampleSceneConfig.cs.